Wisaacj/Mesa-Auctions/README.md

 ## Design

 1. maxBid drawn from a normal distribution with mean = 1000, standard deviation = (user inputted)
-2. valuation drawn from a normal distribution with mean = 500
+2. valuation drawn from a normal distribution with mean = 500, standard deviation = (user inputted)
 3. EarlyBidder bids are updated by a scalar factor drawn from uniform distribution [1.0, 1.2] --- min(self.valuation * scalar, self.valuation)
-4. SniperBidder bids are updated by a factor of 1.5 --- min(self.valuation * 1.5, self.maxBid)
+4. SniperBidder bids are updated by a scalar factor drawn from uniform distribution [1.0, 2.0] --- min(self.valuation * scalar, self.maxBid)

 ## IDEAS